CreativeC0der/Java-Quiz-App/README.md

 # Java-Quiz-App
-A quizzing app made of Java.
+A quizzing app made with Java.